Error Monitoring

 Installation

-Before you can start using Honeybadger to squash bugs, you’ll need to install our library into your app.
-Installation ususally boils down to:
+Before you can start using Honeybadger to squash bugs, you will need to install our library into your app.
+Installation usually boils down to:

 - Setting the API key